I listened to an interview the other day…

 And so, the solution isn’t about giving your hormones a quick “boost” or some magical fix.
 What your body really needs is balance.

 The silver lining?
-You can achieve and maintain that balance by nourishing the systems (and the little helpers within these systems) that are already working hard behind the scenes.
+You can achieve and maintain that balance by nourishing the systems (and the little helpers within them) that are already working hard behind the scenes.
+If you want to understand what’s actually happening underneath it all, I walk through it in how to balance your hormones naturally.

 Why don’t we start this off with… nourishment!